theaayushraman/VOTE-AR/README.md

 - Users can participate in decentralized voting by interacting with the intuitive user interface.
 - The Solidity smart contract ensures the integrity and transparency of the voting process.
 ## Made By
--- Aayush Raman
+- Aayush Raman
---Rayansh Khamesra
+- Rayansh Khamesra